JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

-Once per game, you may allow any one dead player to take over for you for one day.
-They participate in the discussion and cast the vote.
+Once per game, you may allow a dead player to commune with you for you for one day.
+You will pick the player and they will cast votes on your behalf.
+You cannot vote or speak to the group that day.
 The next day you resume control of yourself.

 ## Priest
 * **TEAM:** Village